draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 }
 ```

-After applying the configuration via Terraform, we can now try to log in with the user Isodore.
+After applying the configuration via Terraform, we can now try to log in with the user Isidore.

 ```powershell
 ❯ vault login -method oidc role=oidc